Jay-Dholu/star-feature-predictor/READme.md

 ## Note-

-- Trained models are too large to upload on github, as it only provide 100 MB of space for each file and my models are greater than 700 MB.
-So, you can run the 'model-training.py' file to train the models and then all the models will be trained and stored in the folder called 'models'.
+-Run the 'model-training.py' file to train the models and then all the models will be trained and stored in the folder called 'models'.
 And all set, you are ready to run web-app locally on your desktop.